teleprint-me/coinbase-pro/docs/08-Examples.md

 client = get_client(get_settings("settings.json")["box"])
 ```

-## Example 2: Client is a strategy of composition
+## Example 2: Client is a Composition of Strategy
 The `client` object is a composition of the strategy pattern.
 All other classes are independently defined and reference their respective scope via a method or property.
 The default `Subscriber` instances that make up the composition of `CoinbasePro` are defined in `docs/04-Client.md`.
 This means we can access a section of the API by simply referencing its identifier.

 ### The Client, Subscriber, and Method model